Skip to Global Navigation Skip to Local Site Navigation Skip to Main Content

 Mark D. Gossiaux

 Dr. Gossiaux specializes in the history of medieval philosophy and classical metaphysics.
 He is particularly interested in the philosophical thought of the thirteenth and fourteenth centuries.
-Dr. Gossiaux's current research centers on the metaphysical thought of James of Viterbo (1255-1307/8), and his relation to other key figures of his day, such as Giles of Rome, Henry of Ghent, and Godfrey of Fontaines.
-Dr. Gossiaux teaches courses in the history of philosophy (ancient, medieval, modern), as well as courses in metaphysics, and logic.
-He has also served as Director of the Catholic Studies program.
+His current research focuses on the metaphysical thought of James of Viterbo (1255-1307/8), and his relation to other key thinkers of his day, such as Giles of Rome, Henry of Ghent, and Duns Scotus.
+Dr. Gossiaux received the College of Arts & Science 2022 Excellence in Research Award, and the Faculty Senate Award for Excellence in Research for 2024.

 Recent Publications